codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 No matter which type of View Cell you are using, you can call it from any view by using the ``view_cell()`` helper function.

-The first parameter is (1) *the name of the class and method* (Simple Cell) or (2) *the name of the class* (Controlled Cell) to call, and the second parameter is an array of parameters to pass to the method:
+The first parameter is (1) *the name of the class and method* (Simple Cell) or (2) *the name of the class and optional method* (Controlled Cell) to call, and the second parameter is an array or string of parameters to pass to the method:

 .. literalinclude:: view_cells/001.php